vortex-exoplanet/PyAstrOFit/readme.rst

 MCMC approach, written in Python 2.7.
 The MCMC sampler makes direct use of emcee (Foreman-Mackey et al. 2013).

+This package works and is stable.
+However, it still requires substantial improvement.

 PyAstrOFit is being developed within the VORTEX team @ University of Liege (Belgium).
 It's still a work in progress.
 If you want to report a bug, suggest a feature or add a feature please contact the main developer at owertz [at] ulg.ac.be or through